Types of Dryer Plugs: How to Replace Your Dryer Cord

 Connect the grounded (green) wire to the grounded screw or port and tighten.

-Make sure the wires and the strain relief are securely fastened.
+Ensure the wires and the strain relief are securely fastened.

 Step 5: Re-Attach the Cover Plate